hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

     * With HMM, you have a set of normal sequences, when there is a testing sequence, you calculate the similarity probability, lower than a threshold, the testing sequence will be marked as anomaly.
     * I think this method is especially useful when behaviors of a program are happening in time order
     * HMM has high accuracy, but the training time is long because the training requires mutiple passes, it also requires extensive memory to store transition probability through the training.
+  * Kalman Filtering
+    * It uses a series measurements along the time,instead of only 1 measurement
+  * One Class SVM or One Class other algorithm
+    * These are unsupervised learning, with these algorithms, you are trying to measure the similarity between training and testing data
+    * sklearn has already had the implementation: http://scikit-learn.org/stable/auto_examples/svm/plot_oneclass.html
+  * Entropy
+    * To make it simple, it measure the change rate of an attribute in network flow.
+For example, the network under attack tend to have package header with more variety (higher change rate, higher Entropy)

 * Graph Database
   * [Neo4j Fraud Detection][55]